Here's How Warren Finds $20.5 Trillion To Pay For 'Medicare For All'

 How Warren wants to reduce spending

-Warren bases her plan off of a recent analysis from the Urban Institute, which estimated that under current law, Americans would spend $52 trillion over the next decade on healthcare — that includes many different types of spending, from employers, individuals, and all levels of government.
+Warren bases her plan off of a recent analysis from the Urban Institute, which estimated that under current law, Americans would spend $52 trillion over the next decade on health care — that includes many types of spending, from employers, individuals and all levels of government.

 In that analysis, the Urban Institute calculated that under a single-payer plan that looks a lot like Medicare for All, costs would total $59 trillion over a decade, which would require $34 trillion in new federal spending.

-Warren's plan estimates that total health costs could be held to $52 trillion, and that $20.5 trillion in new federal spending would be necessary.
+Warren's plan estimates that total health costs could be held to $52 trillion and that $20.5 trillion in new federal spending would be necessary.

 Like Urban, Warren's plan assumes that Medicare for All would pay doctors what Medicare pays them right now.
 It would also pay hospitals 110 percent of what Medicare pays right now — slightly less than Urban's 115 percent assumption.